 People will come and go from your life, few may stay forever.
 Guess what you will be the person in your life that will be there forever.
 So be kind to yourself, fuel your body with fresh, nourishing foods that will keep you in good health, nourish your mind, your spirit with positive thoughts and actions.

-After dealing with your emotions now is the time to let go of any painful events, people or even things for which we feel we have done wrong.
-The act of forgiveness it vitally important as it is the only form of healing from any painful event or person in our lives.
-Remembering that through pain we can find and appreciate – Great Joy!!!!!!
+After dealing with your emotions now is the time to let go of any painful events, people or even things for which you feel have done you wrong.
+The act of forgiveness it vitally important as it is the only form of healing from any painful event or person in your lives.
+Remembering that through pain you can find and appreciate – Great Joy!!!!!!
 You are not responsible for their judgement only to be in peace with your own life.